MOIMOB/.github/profile/README.md

 ---

-*Building apps that make everyday life easier, one solution at a time.*
+*Building open source apps that make everyday life easier, one solution at a time.*